Giving wake to energy-energy correlators: Hydrodynamic response on the celestial sphere

 \textit{Conclusions and discussion:} In this work, we have solved the linearized hydrodynamics of the QGP bulk in the presence of a localized excitation representing the passage of a jet.
 Using a simple model for the perturbation, based on jet quenching theory, we have computed the pure medium response contributions to the energy flux and EEC distribution as well as discussed the characteristic form of the cross contributions due to the mixing of the hydrodynamic response and leading jet energy fluxes.

 The main conclusion from this study is illustrated in Fig.~\ref{fig:flux} (\textbf{Right}): the jet induced response leads to an enhancement of the EEC distribution at large angles, with a characteristic behavior which is universal when ignoring quantum correlations.
+Indeed, the small angle behavior of the soft-soft contribution to the EEC in Fig.~\ref{fig:flux} (\textbf{Center}) is determined solely by the geometric correlations in Eq. \eqref{eq:EEC_final}, for further discussion see also \cite{Barata:2025fzd}.
+In turn, more quantitative features of this contribution cannot be reliably extracted without larger-scale simulations, and we constrain ourselves to a specific set of parameters used for illustrative purposes.
+A more detailed investigation of its dependence on the full parameter phase space, as well as an extension to account for realistic medium evolution, is left for future work.

 From a phenomenological point of view, in Fig.~\ref{fig:data_comp} we argue that the response's imprint can be visible in this observable, directly competing with the perturbative contributions.
 These observations are in qualitative agreement with the full scale numerical study of the response in~\cite{Yang:2023dwc}.
 Even though we have only studied the more suppressed soft-soft contributions, we argue, on general grounds, that our conclusions also apply to the dominant medium response dependent imprint in the EEC, associated with hard-soft pairings.

 The present approach can be naturally extended to provide a better modeling of jets and their wakes.
 One important aspect not taken into account here is the effects of jet substructure fluctuations on the medium response.
 Still, in a classical setting, one way to describe this aspect is to consider a two-prong energy-momentum inflow current $ J_{(2)}^\mu(\psi) = J^\mu(t,\psi) + J^\mu(t,-\psi)$, with $\psi$ being an opening angle.
 If we rotate the source around an axis in the transverse plane for a small angle, we find